 I have several years experience treating issues such as stress and depression, grief and bereavement, crisis and trauma, PTSD, anxiety, relationship issues, addictions, childhood abuse and self-harm.
 I also have experience with various teenage issues such as bullying, low self-esteem and anxiety.
 I have worked with several local businesses offering my services to their employees, as well as being a volunteer Counsellor for the Princess Royal Trust for Carers at my local hospital.
 Here I have become experienced helping Carers who look after their relatives with Dementia, Parkinson’s and Huntingdons.

 If you would like to get in touch with me, please send either an email or telephone me to discuss your needs.
-I can then offer a free consultation to assess your needs and issues further.
 During this consultation it offers you the opportunity to ask any questions you may have regarding counselling, how often sessions are, their length, costs, if you have any financial worries etc. If you then decide you would like to work with me, we can then discuss treatment procedures and how to move forward.

 I have worked both in the U.K. and Australia and work with all ages.
 I am also able to offer Skype, FaceTime and Zoom Counselling for those who would prefer it.
 My aim is to assist clients in gaining the strength and commitment to positively change and improve their life, to live more happily and with purpose.